FergM/architecture/modern-architecture.md

 * It's a landmark and people like it, hard to argue with that.
 * I do think the base is a bit bare and farr less pleasant than the lovely Leadenhall Market nearby.

-Millenium Bride
+Millenium Bridge

 London Eye

 The Walkie Talkie

-### The State of Architecture
+### Today's Architecture
-Rough:
+The State of Architecture today (roughwork):
 * Architecture schools
     * No longer teach key elements of traditional architecture
     * It's hard to find traditional architects